Robert Carr, Earl of Somerset: Material culture

 An inventory of the Earl of Somerset's possessions was made in November 1615 at the request of Sir Edward Coke.
 The Earl's servant Walter James helped make the inventory of the forty rooms of his lodgings at Whitehall Palace.
 There was a bed with gilt pillars hung with purple velvet curtains and lined with yellow silk damask, tapestries of the Trojan wars and Roman history, and two Irish harps, a theorbo, and a lute.
 Somerset had over 100 paintings in a picture gallery in a former bowling alley, the subjects included the Adoration of Shepherds, The Wise Men, and Samson and Delilah.
-Sir George More was given custody of his jewels and plate, including diamond buttons and hatbands.
+George More was given custody of his jewels and plate, including diamond buttons and hatbands.
 George More returned a diamond-set chain to the goldsmith George Heriot, as Somerset had not paid the £250 bill.
 Some of Somerset's tapestries and paintings were put in the custody of his friend, the Scottish courtier Henry Gibb.

 Somerset may have begun collecting paintings to cement his position at court.
 He gave instructions to the diplomat William Trumbull to buy for him in Brussels.
 His agents in Venice were Isaac Wake and Dudley Carleton.
 Carleton worked with Daniel Nys to supply fifteen paintings including works by Tintoretto for the Bowling Alley gallery and twenty-nine cases of antique (ancient Greek and Roman) marbles.
 The marbles arrived after Somerset's disgrace and Carleton had difficulties finding another buyer.